-You can preregister and pay with an email transfer (to firstname.lastname@example.org) or simply show up a little early the first day of the new series, or whenever you’re joining, and complete a short registration form to submit with your payment (cash or cheque).
+- Do I need to pre-register?You can preregister and pay with an email transfer (to firstname.lastname@example.org) or simply show up a little early the first day of the new series, or whenever you’re joining, and complete a short registration form to submit with your payment (cash or cheque).

-Just about anything you’re comfortable in that doesn’t restrict your movement.
+- What should I wear to class?Just about anything you’re comfortable in that doesn’t restrict your movement.
 Many people come directly from work and don’t change clothes before class; they just bring dance shoes.
 I will often wear jeans or yoga pants.

-Again, it’s all about your comfort.
+- What kind of shoes do I need?Again, it’s all about your comfort.
 You don’t want shoes that will come off easily (like flip-flops or sandals), nor do you want something with a heavy tread that will stick to the floor and prevent you from turning.
 Women who like to wear heels can certainly do so; Ballroom or Latin dance shoes would be fine, though I personally prefer a lower heel for West Coast.
 Whatever you choose it should be a shoe dedicated to dancing and not worn outside.
 That way the dance floor stays cleaner (and safer) longer.

-Absolutely not.
+- Do I need to bring a partner?Absolutely not.
 To really enjoy the dance, and to become a better West Coast Swing dancer overall it’s best to learn how to dance with multiple dance partners, so we ‘rotate’ in class.
 You’ll learn more quickly, and become part of a great dance community.

-Learning to dance is all about repetition and practice, practice, practice.
+- I might miss a class; will I be able to catch up?Learning to dance is all about repetition and practice, practice, practice.
 Every class includes a review of the previous week’s lesson, and I’ll assist students individually whenever possible.
 You should be able to miss a class and still progress with everyone else.

-Yes, preferably at my “home studio” (which I share with my elderly cat, Liza).
+- Do you teach Private Lessons?Yes, preferably at my “home studio” (which I share with my elderly cat, Liza).
 My Diva Productions partner, Shelley Saxena, is an awesome instructor who also offers Private Lessons: email@example.com.

 Joanna Swanson offers Privates in both West Coast Swing and Hustle and can be reached at firstname.lastname@example.org